 These four SDQ can be used to evaluate data quality where every category do not fits every data type.
 For raster data precision, completeness and accuracy are main parameters on the other hand for vector data precision, consistency and completeness plays and important role.

 Figure 2.
-SDQ Classification
+Classification of Spatial Data Quality (SDQ).

 Figure 3.
-Spatial data quality in GIS raster
+Spatial Data Quality (SDQ) in GIS Raster Data.

-Figure 3 shows various parameters which can be used for evaluation of SDQ in raster data.

 Figure 4.
-Spatial data quality in GIS vector
+Spatial Data Quality in GIS Vector Data

-Figure 4 shows the SDQ parameters for vector data
+Figure 3 and Figure 4 show the SDQ parameters for raster and vector data respectively.
+The next sections describe these SDQ metrics in more detail.

 Precision

 For raster data precession is evaluated as the image accuracy and the metadata quality which includes bands and other data like depth and number of bands.
 Data Quality in satellite images refers to the quality of the image and accuracy of the image in relation to the position and size of the object in the image.
-Several of the GIS products suffer image quality due to low visibility or resolution
+Several of the GIS products suffer image quality due to low visibility or image resolution.

 Accuracy of bands in GIS data

-Albanai et.al .[5] has showcased a model to evaluate the thermal accuracy of Landsat in the band on the sea surface.
-This study allows checking the computational accuracy of satellite images with live data as compared to the vector data available from sea beakers.
+Albanai et.al .[5] showcased a model to evaluate the thermal accuracy of Landsat in the band on the sea surface.
+This study checks the computational accuracy of satellite images with live data as compared to the vector data available from sea beakers.
 The work uses bands 10 and 11 from Lansat-8 and compares the accuracy which comes out to be a deviation in accuracy with a mean standard deviation 0.03 over the year.
-Figure 5 and 6 shows a similar deviation over various seasons for band 10 and 11.
-The work showcased a deviation is vector data when it was compared with real data from sea beakers
+Figure 5 and Figure 6 shows a similar deviation over various seasons for band 10 and 11.
+The work showcased a deviation in vector data when it was compared with real data from sea beakers.